 Let’s let Busabout explain:

-How did I find out about the Busabout Iberian Adventure?
+How did I discover the Busabout Iberian Adventure?

 Unlike many other parts of my trip, such as my wild week on Yachtlife Croatia, the Iberian adventure was booked rather last minute on a whim.